Skip to main content

 Checkout Events

-We recommend implementing the following events to track the entire checkout funnel.
-While most fields are optional, passing more data improves tracking accuracy.
+While many fields are optional, passing more data improves tracking accuracy.

 Checkout Started